tflahaul/linalg/README.md

-rank               # rank of the matrix det                # computes the determinant of a square matrix inverse            # returns the inverse of a non-singular square matrix
+rank               # rank of the matrix det                # computes the determinant of a square matrix inverse            # returns the inverse of a non-singular square matrix solve              # solves a system of linear equations
 ```